 The Clinical Program is committed to promoting awareness of, and respect for, cultural and individual diversity.
 It is our goal to train students to address issues of diversity in theory, research, and practice in clinical psychology.
 To achieve this goal, we integrate training on diversity issues throughout students’ learning experiences.
 In coursework, students complete an intensive core course devoted to diversity issues, and cover topic-specific material in all core clinical courses.
 In clinical training, students practice awareness of and response to diversity issues through clinical practica and individual supervision.
 There are many opportunities in the clinical program for working with diverse populations.
 In research, students consider diversity issues during study design, implementation, analysis, and interpretation.
 Many students conduct theses and dissertations on diversity-related topics, and faculty and students widely disseminate this research through publications and conference presentations.
 As a program and a community, we integrate diversity themes and topics into our clinical colloquium series .
 Finally, as members of the academic community, we seek opportunities to advocate for attention to issues of diversity outside of our own division at the department, college, and university levels.

 Below are descriptions of the ways in which faculty in Clinical Psychology engage in diversity-related research:

-Constantino: Identifying and understanding patient, therapist, and relational processes that influence psychosocial treatments for adult patients, including the role of participant cultural identities and multicultural orientation; patient-centered, community-engaged research on psychotherapy effectiveness, including increasing access to mental health care and testing patient-provider match strategies
+Constantino: Identifying and understanding patient, therapist, and relational processes that influence psychosocial treatments for adult patients, including the role of participant cultural identities and multicultural orientation; patient-centered, community-engaged research on psychotherapy effectiveness, including increasing access to and quality of mental health care and testing patient-provider match strategies.

 Dixon-Gordon: Influences of gender and race/ethnicity/acculturation on emotional functioning and psychopathology.
 Examining the associations between emotional processes and psychopathology in underrepresented groups.